ipld/js-ipld-dag-pb/README.md

 #### `node.serialize()`

 Serialize the DAGNode instance to its portable binary format.
 Yields the same result as `dagPB.util.serialize(node)`.
-Returns a `Buffer`.
+Returns a `Uint8Array`.

 ### DAGLink functions